zbarni/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 Introduction
 ------------

-In this section we look at using synapse models to connect neurons.
+In this handout we look at using synapse models to connect neurons.
 After you have worked through this material, you will know how to:

 -  set synapse model parameters before creation